marklogic/marklogic-docker/README.md

 ### `latest-xx`

-This tag points to the latest minor and patch release of a specific major version of MarkLogic Server on UBI-rootless.
+This tag points to the latest minor and patch release of a specific major version of MarkLogic Server on CentOS.
+The image will contain the latest supporting scripts and OS patches.

 e.g. `latest-11` is the latest patch release of the latest minor release of MarkLogic Server 11 (11.0.0, 11.0.1, 11.1.0, 11.1.1, etc.)